Hanover NH: Dartmouth and Appalachian Trail

 Come to take a class, grab a bite at the Café, or shop for baking gifts and supplies in the extremely well stocked store.
 Be aware that croissant and baguette baking classes are most popular and fill up quickly.

-Those with artisanal flatbread dreams can purchase 25 lb sacks of unbleached flour for $16.95, a 50 lb. bag of organic flour for $59.99, and everything in between.
-Center and shop open daily 7:30am-6pm.
-Weekend classes on Samosas to Flatbreads to Coffee Cake run $65 to $95.
-These are extremely popular, so book at least three months in advance.
+Those with artisanal flatbread dreams can purchase 25 lb sacks of unbleached flour, a 50 lb. bag of organic flour, and everything in between.
+Check website for shop hours and classes.
+Baking classes are conducted both in person and online.

 VISIT: Saint Gaudens National Historic Site